gulshan-pandey/Chronicles/README.md

 # Chronicles

 Chronicles is a comprehensive and secure journal application backend designed to enable users to effortlessly store, manage, and analyze their personal journal entries.
-Built with state-of-the-art technologies and a strong emphasis on modularity, Chronicles ensures seamless integration, enhanced security, and a host of insightful features, providing users with an unparalleled journaling experience.
+Built with state-of-the-art technologies such as Spring Boot, Spring Security, Redis, MongoDB, Swagger, Kafka, and email automation for sending notifications, Chronicles ensures seamless integration, enhanced security, and a host of insightful features.
+With a strong emphasis on modularity, it provides users with an unparalleled journaling experience.

 ---